auth0/docs/articles/connections/references/apple-native/guides/add-siwa-to-web-app.md

 When setting up your application, make sure you save the following IDs and keys for the application connection settings in the Auth0 Dashboard:

-* Client ID (the Service ID) and AppID
+* Client ID (the Services ID)
-* Client Secret Signing Key
-* Apple Team ID
+* AppID

-* Client Signing Key ID (optional)
+1. If you haven't already done so, crate an [Apple Developer Account](https://developer.apple.com/)

-1. When you sign into the developer account, go to the [Certificates, IDs, & Profiles](https://developer.apple.com/account/resources/certificates/list) section, and choose the [Identifiers](https://developer.apple.com/account/resources/identifiers/list/serviceId) subsection on the left menu.
+2. When you sign into the developer account, go to the [Certificates, IDs, & Profiles](https://developer.apple.com/account/resources/certificates/list) section, and choose the [Identifiers](https://developer.apple.com/account/resources/identifiers/list/serviceId) subsection on the left menu.

-2. Click **Register an App ID** button.
+3. Click **Register an App ID** button.

-3. Choose **App IDs** as the identifier type, and click **Continue**.
+4. Choose **App IDs** as the identifier type, and click **Continue**.

-4. Enter a description for your new App ID and a Bundle ID.
+5. Enter a description for your new App ID and a Bundle ID.
 For the latter, Apple recommends using a reverse-domain name style string (for example, `com.<YOUR CUSTOM DOMAIN>.appid`).

-5. Scroll down and check the **Sign In with Apple** feature.
+6. Scroll down and check the **Sign In with Apple** feature.
 You won't have to use the **Edit** here.
 You will configure this feature later.

-6. Leave the other options with their default values and click **Continue**.
+7. Leave the other options with their default values and click **Continue**.
 When you click on this button, Apple displays a summary of the options you just configured.
 If everything is correct, click **Register**.
 Apple redirects you to the **Certificates, Identifiers & Profiles** subsection again, this time listing your new App ID.

-7. Click **Download** for Apple to send you a file called `apple-developer-domain-association.txt`.
+8. Click **Download** for Apple to send you a file called `apple-developer-domain-association.txt`.
 You will have to use the contents of this file soon.
 Also, keep the page open because you will have to use the **Verify** button later.

 ## Create your web application